 Once the design is captured in DSI’s eXpress model-based diagnostics engineering tool, any other designs can also be captured and integrated into its place within the same design’s integrated systems’ hierarchy.

-Any Testability Analysis should be performed to the level of replacement.
-The Level of Replacement Analysis (LORA) is an integral activity and requirement of the Fielded System or asset.
+When performing to operational or maintenance requirements, Testability Analysis should be performed to the level of replacement.
+The Level of Replacement Analysis (LORA) is an integral activity and requirement of the deployed system or asset.

 So the Testability Assessments in eXpress must first establish the boundaries of the assessment.
 But be mindful that any model captured in the eXpress modeling paradigm, may need to be assessed in conjunction with any other design(s).
 This may need to be performed at the same level, any lower level(s) or with any higher level model(s) as required by the testability analysis.

 The computation of any operation testability assessment must consider the Fault Detection or Fault Isolation capability metrics for the design as integrated with the other models.
 This is a very important concept and consideration because FD/FI assessments that are typical in the DFT community, for example, are not typically able to consider any other companion designs external to the boundaries of their technology, LOR, design domain or with integration with externally-developed designs, for example.